Departments and Programs

 Commitment: Strive for success as students, professionals and citizens.
 We keep our promises and adhere to our core values in all our activities both as students and alumni.
 We are committed to acting honestly, respectfully and responsibly in our effort to achieve our goals.
 We understand that commitment to our core values benefits both students and the community now and in the future.

 Responsibility: Embrace the responsibility we have to ourselves and to each other to maintain high ethical standards.
 With each task at hand comes the responsibility to uphold the core values that unite us.
 We support each other in our adherence to these standards.
 We recognize that reporting unethical conduct is a responsibility we all share.

 A Business major is any student majoring in Accountancy; Finance; Information Systems; Management; Marketing; or Business Administration with an Option in either Business Law, Global Supply Chain Management, Real Estate, or Systems and Operations Management.
 Accountancy, and Finance are impacted majors with additional admission requirements.
 All Business majors share 27 units of common lower division core courses and 19 units of common upper division core courses.

 Students seeking a double major in the College of Business and Economics must have at least a 3.0 overall GPA and be able to complete both majors within a maximum of 140 units.

 Transfer Course Requirements

-Student should be aware that no grade lower than “C” will be accepted on transfer from another institution to satisfy Department or David Nazarian College of Business and Economics requirements.
+Students should be aware that no grade lower than a “C” will be accepted on transfer from another institution to satisfy Department or David Nazarian College of Business and Economics requirements.